cromega/plumber.sublimia.nl/content/post/i-really-hate-making-websites.md

 Making a website, however, is one of those things I get fed up with even before I start.
 Can't say I have never done it, though.
 I used to ducttape rails applications as well, among other things.

-So this time I'm making one for my own pleasure.
+So this time I'm making one for my own <del>pleasure</del> folly.
 I need a place to rant about all the things that suck.

 It was bloody high time.